 These are one of the most common sports injuries.
 Prompt evaluation and treatment by a foot and ankle surgeon is important because sometimes that “sprain” is actually an ankle fracture, and treatment for these two conditions are very different.
-Dr. Stych can examine your injury and determine what kind of treatment will help you successfully recover.
+A doctor can examine your injury and determine what kind of treatment will help you successfully recover.
 Don’t skimp on rehab, either!
 An ankle that has not been properly healed and strengthened is more likely to suffer repeated sprains, leading to chronic ankle instability.

 Achilles Tendon Disorders

 Athletes are at high risk for developing disorders of the Achilles tendon.
 Achilles tendonitis, an inflammation of the tendon that runs down the back of the lower leg, can progress into a degeneration of the tendon (Achilles tendonosis).
 A sudden increase of a repetitive activity, leading to micro-injury of the tendon fibers, can cause these conditions.